Genetically Modified Cotton: Pros, Cons, and Industry Impact

 4. Impact of genetically modified cotton on industry

 4.1.
-Bringing clarity on GMO testing methods for the organic cotton sector, from seed to shirt
+Bringing clarity on GMO testing methods for the organic cotton sector

-While GMOs are prohibited in organic systems, organic does not imply complete immunity from contamination or the absence of GMOs in organic products.
-It’s a claim that GMOs aren’t utilized on purpose or intentionally, and that organic producers go to great lengths to prevent GMO contamination across the organic cotton value chain, from farmers to spinners to brands.
-Organic cotton stakeholders must be able to test their products for the presence of GM cotton in order to regulate this.
+While GMOs are strictly prohibited in organic systems, “organic” does not always imply a 100% absence of GMOs due to accidental cross-contamination.
+It is a process-oriented claim, meaning that organic producers go to great lengths to prevent GMO contamination across the organic cotton value chain, from farmers to spinners to brands.
+To maintain consumer trust, stakeholders must utilize rigorous testing to detect any presence of genetically modified cotton in organic batches.

 genetically modified cotton